iylim/class-notes/README.md

 * [Google Wants to Kill the URL](https://www.wired.com/story/google-wants-to-kill-the-url/)
 * [Google Takes its First Steps Towards Killing the URL](https://www.wired.com/story/google-chrome-kill-url-first-steps/)

-Discuss among yourselves.
+Pair up (but not with someone at your table!) & discuss.
 Some questions to consider:
 * What is the importance of URLs in our current version of the web?
 * Do you think they are flawed?
 How so?
 * What are some of the pitfalls of using URLs?
 Benefits?